 When I realized that after 5 years of doing this blog, I didn’t have a single burger recipe on here, well… you can imagine my dismay.
 I have failed.
 In an attempt to make it up to you, I made a burger with the flavors of Italian sausage and peppers.

 May is National Burger Month and although I don’t need an excuse to make a burger, it’s the perfect time to finally put a burger recipe on the blog.
 I am a BIG fan of burgers, like most people, and my love of them runs the gamut from a good ‘ol plain cheeseburger to all kinds of interesting toppings.
-One of the most unique burgers I’ve ever had came from a food truck in Dallas.
-It was topped with goat cheese, bacon and strawberry jam.
-It sounds weird, but it was AMAZING.

 For this burger, I wanted the taste of my favorite street treat to really come through so it’s packed with flavor.
 I like heat and I’ve added some hot Italian cherry peppers to the mix, but if spice isn’t your thing, you can leave them out.
 The peppers and onions will still be delicious without them.
 It can also be made a day ahead and warmed up when you are serving.